aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 ```

-This fails because we have not even started.
+The second command fails because we have not even started.
-Open the `compliance_report.html` in a browser.
+There will now be a `compliance_report.html` report in the `start` folder.
+Right-click it and select "Open with Live Server",
+which should open the page in your browser
+(in a separate tab if you are using the web version of VS Code).
+If you click on the `aws-kms-key-arn` link,
-You will see that we have a total of 20 requirements
+you will see that we have a total of 20 requirements
 for our `aws-kms-key-arn` specification.

 Click on the specification and you can see details on these requirements.
 We will start on section `2.5` so go ahead
+and click on one of the `2.5` links in the left-most column
-and click on a 2.5 and take a second to read the specification.
+and take a minute to read the specification.

 ## Step 3